gillesgros/KingdomCreator-New/README.md

 # KingdomCreator-New
-# based on Dominion Randomizer (aka Kingdom Creator) form Blake
+# based on Dominion Randomizer (aka Kingdom Creator) from Blake

 https://71yeti.fr is a kingdom randomizer, or card picker, for Dominion, based on https://www.dominionrandomizer.com is a kingdom randomizer, or card picker, for Dominion.